exospheredata/veeam/README.md

 | **9.0** | [VeeamBackup&Replication_9.0.0.902.iso](http://download2.veeam.com/VeeamBackup&Replication_9.0.0.902.iso) | 21f9d2c318911e668511990b8bbd2800141a7764cc97a8b78d4c2200c1225c88 |
 | **9.5** | [VeeamBackup&Replication_9.5.0.711.iso](http://download2.veeam.com/VeeamBackup&Replication_9.5.0.711.iso) | af3e3f6db9cb4a711256443894e6fb56da35d48c0b2c32d051960c52c5bc2f00 |

-## Veeam Backup and Recovery License file
+## Veeam Backup and Replication License file
 The server must be licensed to unlock the full potential of the application.
 The attribute `node['veeam']['server']['evaluation']` should be configured as `false`.
 To license, choose one of the below options.

-1. Save the license file on a web server to which the Veeam Backup and Recovery server can access.
+1. Save the license file on a web server to which the Veeam Backup and Replication server can access.
 Set the `node['veeam']['license_url']` attribute to include the full path to the license file.
 2. Encode the license file as a Base64 string and create a new DataBag `veeam` with an Item `license`.
 Add the key license with the value as the Base64 encoded string.

 ```json